moneroexamples/spendkey/README.md

 ```

 Since mnemonic seed always you to restore your deterministic wallet, the same thing can be done
 with just the private spend key.
-This includes your private view key.
+This includes recovery of your private view key.
 More on Monero's keys and addresses can be found on [Address Generation Tests](http://xmrtests.llcoins.net/addresstests.html) website.